-This helps for choosing the best paint colors for your home.
+This helps with choosing the best paint colors for your home.

 If you’re like me, you have a hard time visualizing how various colors will look in your home.